Sewer56/FileEmulationFramework/docs/emulators/spd.md

 ### Examples

--To edit sprite id 15, name the texture `spr_15.dds`.
+- To edit sprite id 15, name the texture `spr_15.dds`.
--To edit sprites 15 and 20, name the texture `spr_15_20.dds` -To edit sprites 15, 20, 25-30, and 45-55, name the texture `spr_15_20_25-30_45-55.dds`
+- To edit sprites 15 and 20, name the texture `spr_15_20.dds`
+- To edit sprites 15, 20, 25-30, and 45-55, name the texture `spr_15_20_25-30_45-55.dds`

 ## Replacing Textures

-The SPD Emulator allows for replacing textures.
-This is not recommended unless you're editing every sprite contained in the texture.
+Under the hood, texture replacement is really just sprite patching, but affects every sprite that point to the original texture.

 To replace a texture, simply name your edited texture `tex_x.dds` where `x` is the id of the texture.

+You may also want to exclude some sprites from being affected by this method.
+You can do this by adding a tilda `~` at the end of the texture name, and using the same underscore `_` dash `-` system explained under the "Patching Sprites" section.

 ### Example

-To replace texture id 4, name the texture `tex_4.dds`
+- To replace all sprites in texture id 4, name the texture `tex_4.dds`
+- To replace all sprites in texture id 4 except for sprite id 15-20, and 24, name the texture `tex_4~15-20_24.dds`

 ## Adding New Sprites